 Titles are a reader’s and audience’s first port of call.
 Your title needs to be catchy and it needs to say *something* about the film and/or character at the heart of it.
 Pick a crap title and you put people off.
 Sorry to be blunt – actually I’m not sorry at all, it’s true.
 We all make assumptions based on title!
 So here’s my run-down of what makes a good title… Enjoy.

-3. Don’t use a song lyric/title.
 Please, please stop.
 Over the years I’ve had all kinds of lyrics from songs and they rarely work, usually because the scribe involved has picked something really obscure.
 Worst of all are the scripts that keep going back to said lyrics as if they reveal something about the plot, but being so obscure, they just can’t.
 Better to write your OWN song that fits in with your plot — a Ruth Rendell mystery did this really well with Some Lie And Some Die.
 Sure, sometimes song TITLES work – Sweet Home Alabama leaps out at me – but 9/10, if you haven’t used an OBSCURE one, it just means there’s YET ANOTHER script doing the rounds with the same title.
 YAWN.
 Biggest offenders?
-Teenage Kicks by a country mile, but also In The Name Of Love, Karma Chameleon and just recently I’ve had a rash of As My Guitar Gently Weeps.
+Teenage Kicks by a country mile, but also In The Name Of Love, a few times Karma Chameleon and just recently I’ve had a minor outbreak of As My Guitar Gently Weeps.
 I even got a I’d Do Anything For Love (But I Won’t Do That) once!!!
+WTF.

-4. If using a well-known phrase/specifc word, Google it.
 I wrote a script called WISH, but no one liked that title so I changed it to CRY WOLF.
 Then I discovered not only was that a song by A-Ha (hardly the audience I was going for), there was a movie by the same title starring JON BON JOVI ffs.
 So I changed it to Eclipse.
 Oh, alas, the bloody Twilight movies come out a couple of years later.
 Le Sigh.
 That script is destined to be title-less, I swear.
 Hey ho.
-For those still interested in this section, the title ALONE seems to be one I see most regularly on spec scripts and anything containing the word “blood” — ie. BLOOD TIES, BLOOD RIGHT, BLOODLINE, etc. Other titles that crop up lots randomly are NEW YEAR, HAPPY BIRTHDAY, DADDY, FATHER’S DAY, DEAR MUM.
+For those still interested in this section, the title ALONE seems to be one I see most regularly on spec scripts and anything containing the word “blood” — ie. BLOOD TIES, BLOOD RIGHT, BLOODLINE, etc. Other spec titles that crop up lots randomly are HAPPY NEW YEAR, HAPPY BIRTHDAY, DADDY, FATHER’S DAY, DEAR MUM or DEAR DAD.

 Most importantly of all, don’t get hung up on your title.
 9/10 you will have to change it as the piece evolves – and sticking with it *no matter what* can hurt your ability to do this.
 For instance, I had a conversation about my woman-in-peril script, originally called RUN, that actually went like this: